 For example; the accuracy of some tests, such as blood tests, can be affected by the length of time that has passed since a potential exposure to an STD.
 Testing soon after exposure may be too early to yield an accurate result due to the window period (the period between exposure to an infection, and when a test can accurately detect the presence or absence of the infection).
 The window period of some STIs such as HIV can be several months.
 See Yoxly’s article on Incubation, Latency, and Window Periods for more information on when STI tests are most accurate.

 Do you need to take an STD/STI test more than once?

 Some STIs, such as gonorrhea, HIV, and syphilis, may require a repeat follow-up test to confirm the initial result and guide treatment.

 If you have taken a test soon after potential exposure to infection, it may be too soon to be accurate.
-In this case, it is recommended to repeat the test when you are outwith the window period.
+In this case, it is recommended to repeat the test when you are out of the window period.

 What should you do if you test positive for an STI?

 If you test positive for an STI, the most important thing to do is to contact your doctor right away to discuss treatment options.
-At Yoxly, we support you to locate your most convenient healthcare provider, ensuring no delays in receiving treatment.
+At Yoxly, we support you in locating your most convenient healthcare provider, ensuring no delays in receiving treatment.

 Frequently asked questions about STI testing

 STD/STI tests are quick and easy to do, and the results are usually available within a few days.
 With a test from Yoxly, your kit is delivered discreetly to your address within 24–48 hours, and you can collect your samples right away.
 You will post your samples to the lab using the enclosed, pre-paid envelope.